 This will serve to improve the quality-of-life and confidence of many women who may otherwise never speak up regarding their symptoms.

-Empowerment, health education, and self-advocacy are skills which can easily be passed on, furthering encouraging the wellness movement in today’s world.
+Empowerment, health education, and self-advocacy are skills that can easily be passed on, furthering encouraging the wellness movement in today’s world.

 For those interested in learning more about occupational therapy, either to receive services or pursue education, feel free to explore and reach out for mentoring!